Catch Me If You Can: Home media

-Catch Me If You Can was released on DVD and VHS on May 6, 2003 by DreamWorks Home Entertainment.
-The DVD was released as a 2-Disc Special Edition and included special features including never-before-seen footage by director Steven Spielberg as well as interviews.
-By December 2003, the DVD sold 3.2 million copies, earning a profit of over $56.3 million.
-For the film's 10th anniversary, a Blu-ray version was released on December 4, 2012, and a 20th anniversary Blu-Ray version followed on October 4, 2022.
+Catch Me If You Can was released on DVD and VHS on May 6, 2003, by DreamWorks Home Entertainment.
+The DVD was released as a two-disc Special Edition with special features and footage by director Steven Spielberg, as well as interviews.
+By December 2003, the DVD sold 3.2 million copies, earning a profit of more than $56.3 million.
+For the film's 10th anniversary, a Blu-ray version was released on December 4, 2012, and a 20th anniversary Blu-ray version followed on October 4, 2022.

 Reception

 Box office

-Catch Me If You Can was released on December 25, 2002, earning slightly above $30 million in 3,225 theaters during its opening weekend, in second place behind The Lord of the Rings: The Two Towers.
+Catch Me If You Can was released on December 25, 2002, earning slightly more than $30 million in 3,225 theaters during its opening weekend, in second place behind The Lord of the Rings: The Two Towers.
 The film went on to gross $164.6 million in North America and $187.5 million in foreign countries, with a worldwide total of $352.1 million.
-The film was a financial success, recouping the $52 million budget seven times over.
+The film was a financial success, recouping the $52 million budget by seven times.
 Catch Me If You Can was the eleventh highest-grossing film of 2002; Minority Report, also a Spielberg film, was the tenth highest.